Gape In Awe At These Outer Space Oddities – Space Is Truly Weird.

 The universe apparently wouldn’t fail gym class (as yours truly did) as it shows its gymnastic ability in cartwheeling.
 Before you ask; yes, this phenomenon also happens to be multi-coloured.

-The circular orange light in the midst of the blue spiral (see picture) is the result of an intruder galaxy that happened to be passing by.
+The circular orange spiral is the results an intruder galaxy that happened to be passing by.
 Unlike a casual collision with a stranger while you’re carrying your groceries, this one is catastrophic.
 Not only are the two galaxies involved severely damaged, destroyed, ruptured and annihilated, they also send ripples of energy like when one throws a stone into a lake.
-That’s what the blue circle is Except it’s all happening at speeds of 200,000 mph it can be best described as a cosmic tsunami.
+That’s what the blue circle is Except it’s all happening at speeds of 200,000 mph.

 Despite this, probably the oddest thing of all is that out of such devastation, creation still finds its way in.
 Such a collision creates a firestorm of new star creation.

-The weird object is affectionately called Sedna which means ‘Goddess of the Sea’ in the eskimo mythology of the Inuit.
-It also, confusingly, happens to be the recently demoted non-planet Pluto.
+This weird object is affectionately called Sedna which means ‘Goddess of the Sea’ in Inuit mythology.
 Now Sedna can be called the most distant known object in the solar system.
 You will not see photos of Sedna.
 It’s simply too far away from the sun.

-When it was discovered, the guys in the long white labcoats were damn near sure that Sedna had some unseen satellite.
+When it was discovered, the folks in the long white lab coats were damn near sure that Sedna had some unseen satellite.
 Alas, recently the Hubble Telescope disproved this.
-The guys in their coats were absolutely flabbergasted.
+The folks in their coats were absolutely flabbergasted.

 The atoms that make up you, me, your pet salamander and your favourite faux-fur coat only make up a measly 4% of the universe.
-(If you wanna sound cool, regular matter is called baryonic matter, so go tell your pet salamander next time you feed him.)
+If you don’t already know, regular matter is called baryonic matter, so go tell your pet salamander next time you feed them.

 The question of what these dark entities really are remains open.
 We still just don’t know what dark matter and energy is.
 It’s odd.
 That’s why it’s in this article.
 We know it’s there, though it cannot be seen.
 Sound ominous?
 It’s not dark for nothing.
 Dark energy and matter is probably the reason why our universe is expanding; the expansion of which still baffles scientists today.

 If you’re thinking this is sounding more and more like the ‘Night of the Living Dead’, wait till you hear what a neutron star does.
 It sucks the life out of its companion.
-Ooh, space is SO goth!
 With its immense gravity, a neutron star sucks out dust and gas from a normal star.
+Space is SO goth.